 PureVPN is compatible with more than 20 devices, including your Mac, and you can login to 5 devices at once with your account.
-Prices start at $3.25 per month if you're willing to commit to a year, or $10.95 per month if you want to pay on a month-by-month basis.
+Prices start at £1.40/$1.95 per month for a three-year plan thanks to a special offer, but there are also six month and one month options.

 We did have trouble running PureVPN on older Mac operating systems, so bear this in mind before you subscribe.
 It does have a 7-day money back guarantee though, so you can always try it.
 Plus, the support is fantastic thanks to a live chat feature available 24/7.

 It's worth noting that PureVPN has been in the news recently after it allegedly helped the FBI track down an internet stalker.
 While we're happy that a such a person is no longer at large, this does make us question PureVPN's 'no logs' claims, and frankly the claims of other VPNs in this round-up, as we can only trust what we are told by these companies when it comes to logging.

 You can find out more in our full Pure VPN review.